Elizabeth Bishop: Early life

 Bishop was very ill as a child and, as a result, received very little formal schooling until she attended Saugus High School for her freshman year.
-She was accepted to the Walnut Hill School in Natick, Massachusetts, for her sophomore year but was behind on her vaccinations and not allowed to attend.
+She was accepted to the Walnut Hill School in Natick, Massachusetts, for her sophomore year, but was behind on her vaccinations and not allowed to attend.
 Instead she spent the year at the Shore Country Day School in Beverly, Massachusetts.
-Bishop then boarded at the Walnut Hill School, where she studied music.
+Bishop then boarded at the Walnut Hill School her junior and senior years, where she studied music.

 At Shore Country Day, her first poems were published in a student magazine by her friend Frani Blough.

-Bishop entered Vassar College in Poughkeepsie, New York, in the autumn of 1929, planning to study music in order to become a composer.
+Bishop entered Vassar College in Poughkeepsie, New York, in the fall of 1929, planning to study music in order to become a composer.
 She gave up music because of her terror of performing, and switched her major to English, taking courses in 16th- and 17th-century literature.
 Bishop published her work in her senior year in The Magazine, a California publication.

 In 1933, she co-founded Con Spirito, a rebel literary magazine at Vassar, with writer Mary McCarthy, Margaret Miller, and the sisters Eunice and Eleanor Clark.
 Bishop graduated from Vassar with a bachelor's degree in 1934.